-- The Intramural Sports Program is open to all University of Colorado Colorado Springs undergraduate and graduate students currently enrolled, as well as faculty, staff, and affiliate members, provided they have a valid membership with Campus Recreation and a valid Sport Pass. - 2.
+- The Intramural Sports Program is open to all University of Colorado Colorado Springs undergraduate and graduate students currently enrolled, as well as faculty, staff, and affiliate members, provided they have a valid membership with Campus Recreation and a valid Sport Pass.
+For this event it will be free of charge. - 2.
 Prior to participating, all players must check-in with the Sport Programs Supervisor.
 To check-in, each participant must present their University issued virtual ID, or must provide a University or must provide a government-issued photo ID. - a.
 No participant may participate in Intramural Sport under any identification other than their own.
 Any player using an assumed name, false gender identity, or an illegal I.D card will cause their team to forfeit the contest they participated in.
-The individual will also be suspended from intramural competition and their case will be forwarded to the UCCS Dean Students Office. - Varsity athletes may participate in other intramural activities outside of their varsity sport.
+The individual will also be suspended from intramural competition and their case will be forwarded to the UCCS Dean Students Office. - 3.
+Varsity athletes may participate in other intramural activities outside of their varsity sport.
 However, they may not participate in their varsity sport or its related activities at the intramural level.